swiftlang/swift-evolution/proposals/0406-async-stream-backpressure.md

 `CheckedContinuation` and `UnsafeContinuation`.
 Similarly, yield was used by both `AsyncStream.Continuation.yield()`, `Task.yield()` and the `yield` keyword.
 Having different names for these different concepts makes it easier to explain their usage.
-The currently proposed `write` names were choosen to align with the future direction of adding an `AsyncWriter` protocol. `Source` is a common name in flow based systems such as Akka.
+The currently proposed `write` names were chosen to align with the future direction of adding an `AsyncWriter` protocol. `Source` is a common name in flow based systems such as Akka.
 Other names that were considered: